Unity

 None

-Send a message to the player entity on the server, to be handled by the message function on the server side API.
+Send a message directly to the entity with specified UUID on the server, to be handled by the message

 GetEntity(uuid)